+The Conrado F. Asenjo Library is the University of Puerto Rico Medical Sciences Campus Library.
+It is the main health sciences information resource in the island and the most complete collection of its kind in the Caribbean.
+Collections and services are geared to academic programs in Medicine, Public Health, Dentistry, Pharmacy, Nursing, and Allied Health.
 The Library offers a full range of services to faculty, students, and staff of the Medical Sciences Campus and health professionals in the community.
 These services include book and journal loans, reserve collection, reference and virtual reference, interlibrary loans, and computer literature searches, both end-user and librarian mediated.
 The staff also offers workshops on the use of library resources.
-The collection totals over 125,000 book and journal volumes, including 1,145 active journal subscriptions.
-The monographs collection contains 45,953 book titles.
+The collection totals over 125,000 book and journal volumes, including 1,090 active journal subscriptions.
+The monographs collection contains 43,107 book titles.
 Books and journals are kept in open stacks with adjoining reading areas.
+The collections are open and labeled, which provides easy access and independent use of the resources.